BIOP/ijp-imagetoatlas/installation.md

 For automated registration, ABBA uses the [elastix](https://github.com/SuperElastix/elastix) software, which is independent of Fiji.
 The location of Elastix (and of its companion transformix) should be specified in Fiji in order for ABBA to use it.

-* Download the [latest release of elastix for your OS](https://github.com/SuperElastix/elastix/releases/tag/5.0.1).
-This documentation has been tested for elastix 5.0.1, a later version should also work.
+* Download the [elastix 5.0.1 for your OS](https://github.com/SuperElastix/elastix/releases/tag/5.0.1).
+There's a [known bug](https://github.com/BIOP/ijp-imagetoatlas/issues/171) that prevents using a more recent version.
 * Unzip it somewhere convenient ( `C` drive on windows; `Applications` for Mac )

 ##### Windows